 • Have their family members been threatened?

 • Does the individual believe that something bad might happen to themselves, their family members or other loved ones if they quit their job?

 The victims of human trafficking are entitled to receive assistance and protection.
-Victims of human trafficking who do not have a municipality of residence in Finland are entitled to receive assistance from the system for victim assistance.
-Assistance for victims of human trafficking includes residential arrangements, social and health care services, legal advice and assistance, security arrangements and other support measures required by the victim.
+In Finland, victims of human trafficking can receive assistance from the national assistance system for victims of trafficking coordinated by the Joutseno reception centre.
+This includes residential arrangements, social and health care services, legal advice and assistance, security arrangements and other support measures required by the victim.

 Victims with a municipality of residence in Finland can receive the necessary basic services from their home municipality.
-Even in this case, some services can be paid for through the system for victim assistance using state funds.
+Even in this case, the national assistance system for victims of trafficking can advice and guide the victim.